EllieChen-Git/React-COVID-19-Stats/README.md

-# React-COVID-19-Stats
+# React-COVID-19-Data-Visualisation

-- A React project to visualise COVID-19 data in Australia and Taiwan.
+- A website built in React to visualise COVID-19 data in Australia and Taiwan.

 - GitHub Repo: https://github.com/EllieChen-Git/React-COVID-19-Stats